tbogdala/filefreezer/README.md

 * Incrementing a user's revision number only happens in some areas like chunk modification.
   Consider bumping the revision with new files are added or otherwise changed too.

+* userid is taken on some Storage methods, but not all, for checking correct user is accessing data

+* cli flag to sync against a particular version

+* cli command to view a list of versions

 TODO / Notes
 ------------

 * Inspired from a blog post about Dropbox: https://blogs.dropbox.com/tech/2014/07/streaming-file-synchronization/